GLOSSARY

 PROPOSITION 13

-An amendment to the California Constitution that limits property taxes to 1% of a property’s assessed value (plus any vote-approved special assessments or bonds) and annual increases to the assessed value to 2%. or the percentage growth in the state’s Consumer Price Index (CPI), whichever is less.
-However, when a property is sold, it’s assessed value is reassessed to the current market value, which can result in a significant increase in property taxes for the new owner.
+An amendment to the California Constitution that limits property taxes to 1% of a property’s assessed value (plus any vote-approved special assessments or bonds), and annual increases to property's assessed value to 2%, or the percentage growth in the State’s Consumer Price Index (CPI), whichever is less.
+The amendment also stipulates that when a property is sold, its assessed value is reassessed to its current market value, which can result in a significant increase in property taxes for the new Homeowner.

 QUITCLAIM DEED